ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 ### Problem 4:
 Modify the `put` method from Problem 3 to account for duplicate keys.
 If the given key already exists in the dictionary, it should _update_ the corresponding value rather than adding a duplicate key.

-Write at least 4 interesting tests to make sure that (a) values are correctly updated and (b) duplicate keys cannot be added to the dictionary using the `put` method.
+Write at least 6 tests to make sure that:

+1. Values are correctly updated
+2. Duplicate keys cannot be added to the dictionary using the `put` method.
+3. Updating a value using `put` does not change the value of other keys in the dictionary.

+Are there other possible bugs we should test for?

 ### Problem 5: [Extra problem for the curious]
 Using the `Pair` class that we defined in lecture, rewrite the `Dictionary` class to use a single list of pairs, instead of two separate lists.

 ### Problem 6: [Bonus problem for the adventurous]
-Look up the definition of the `Map` interface [here](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/util/Map.html).
-Pick 3 other interesting methods from `Map` and implement them for the `Dictionary` class we defined.
+The `Dictionary` above implements some of the basic methods for the `Map` interface in Java.
+Look up the definition of the `Map` interface [here](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/util/Map.html), pick 3 other interesting methods from `Map` and implement them for the `Dictionary` class we defined.